Amateur Transplants: Tours

 Amateur Transplants toured the UK in 2007 with "The Black and White Menstrual Show" which resulted in their first DVD.

 In 2010 the duo toured the UK with the "Amateur Transplants in Theatre" show leading to the live album of the same name.

-In October 2011 the duo toured the Norwegian city of Trondheim, and performed at Rockheim during Frampeik, an annual conference for Norwegian medical students.
+In October 2011 the duo toured Trondheim, Norway, and performed at Rockheim during Frampeik, an annual conference for Norwegian medical students.

 During 2012, Adam Kay toured Britain under the title "From Amateur Transplants: Adam Kay's Smutty Songs".